euknyaz/magento-module-wishlist-api/README.md

 ### Usage

-The module adds three new API endpoints that allow you to interact with the Magento 2 wishlist.
+The module adds six new API endpoints that allow you to interact with the Magento 2 wishlist.

+You can define $customerId to request wishlist of specific user.
 If there's no customer session available, the current customer is received through the customer token.

+**GET** `/rest/V1/wishlist` - Get the wishlist for the current user.
+**GET** `/rest/V1/customer/:customerId/wishlist` - Get the wishlist for the user identified by $customerId.
+**PUT** `/rest/V1/wishlist/:sku` - Add product to wishlist of current user **PUT** `/rest/V1/wishlist/customer/:customerId/:sku` - Add product to wishlist of specific user by $customerId **DELETE** `/rest/V1/wishlist/:itemId` - Remove an item from current user wishlist.
+**DELETE** `/rest/V1/wishlist/customer/:customerId/:itemId` - Remove an item from specific user wishlist.

+### Examples

 **GET** `/rest/V1/wishlist`

-Get the wishlist for the user.
+Get the wishlist for the current user.

 **Example:**

 ```
 $ curl -X GET http://magento.example.com/rest/V1/wishlist --header "Authorization: Bearer pbhercbtk6dd3eatf1pyx8jj45avjluu"